madnuttah/unbound-docker/README.md

 ## Supporting my work

+In case you would like to donate money, please rather spend it on the upstream projects this image relies on.

-If you would like to support what I do and this image made in the spirit of altruism and idealism to protect your privacy - become a Stargazer ⭐ on Docker Hub and GitHub.
+If you endorse what I do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
 Thank you for your support!

-Some things in life are free. ❤️
+**Some things in life are free**. ❤️